VivekTRamamoorthy/MatlabJS/README.md

 ## LIMITATIONS
 - Operator overloading is not permitted in JS.
-So we this library does not permit you to write `c=A*b` for matrices.
-Instead one has to write `c=mul(A,b)`.
+So we cannot yet write `c=A*b` for matrices.
+Instead we have to use the universal functions such as `c=mul(A,b)` to multiply.
-- Beware that all functions are loaded into global scope using `var`s.
-You can overwrite these declarations.
+- A note of caution that all functions are loaded into the global scope using `var`s so that you may overwrite them.
 - The code is not optimised for efficiency.
 - This project is in its primitive stage.
-More functions will be included as time permits.
+More functionalities will be included as time permits.

 ## LICENSE